A quick guide to visiting South Molle Island in the Whitsundays. Includes how to get here, what to expect, and photography from my trip.

 The best anchorage location in the bay is just beside these buoys.
 The stretching cliffs of Spion Kop provide good protection but can generate some powerful bullets in high winds.

-South Molle Island
+What to Expect on South Molle Island

 South Molle Island has three tall points and is surrounded by hilly grasslands.
 There are several secluded bays with fringing reefs to explore.